sajid264/Advanced-Database-Course-CSE411/03 First Assignment.md

 ## Tasks:
 Using oracle OORDBMS features and documentations, perform the following:
-1. Define types and inheritance
+1. Define the custom types
 2. Create tables using the types
 3. Insert sample data
 4. Write queries on the data